 The Registered Agent shall maintain a permanent Society address in the state of incorporation.
-S/he shall assist the Secretary and Treasurer in maintaining the Society as an incorporated, non‐profit organization.
-S/he shall be appointed by the Executive Committee and his/her term of office shall be continuous until revoked by the Executive Committee.
+The Registered Agent shall assist the Secretary and Treasurer in maintaining the Society as an incorporated, non‐profit organization.
+The Registered Agent shall be appointed by the Executive Committee and their term of office shall be continuous until revoked by the Executive Committee.
 The appointment of a Registered Agent shall be approved by the Board.

 Article 12.
 Files and Records.